 Rise to Fame

-The Drug Addiction Treatment Act of 2000 passed.
-Physicians who met certain qualifications could treat opioid addictions using Schedule III, IV and V narcotic medications.
-These medications had been specifically approved by the Food and Drug Administration.
-They were now available to be prescribed, dispensed or waived by physicians in various addiction treatment settings.
-Suboxone was one of the first and most widely used medication-assisted treatment (MAT) drugs used under this Act.
+The Drug Addiction Treatment Act of 2000 was approved.
+So, physicians who met specific qualifications could treat opioid addictions using Schedule III, IV, and V narcotic medications.
+The Food and Drug Administration had specifically approved these medications for this purpose.
+Therefore they are to be prescribed, dispensed, or waived by physicians in various addiction treatment settings.
+Suboxone was one of the first and most widely used medication-assisted treatment (MAT) drugs under this Act.
 But as it’s prescription use became more widespread, so did its illicit use.
-Suboxone sufferers began to abuse the drug via:
+Suboxone users began to abuse the drug via:

-- By crushing the pills up and snorting them
+- crushing the pills up and snorting them

-- And in more extreme cases would dissolve the pills and inject them intravenously
+- Dissolve the pills and inject them intravenously

 Can Rapid Detox Work for Suboxone Addiction?

-Many people wonder if rapid detox can work for Suboxone addiction since Suboxone is technically a MAT substance.
+Many people wonder if a rapid Suboxone detox protocol can work since it is technically a MAT substance.
 It is supposed to help with the withdrawal of another opioid substance.
 The simple answer is yes.
-Rapid detox as a Suboxone treatment can work very well for those suffering from the opiod’s addiction.
+Rapid detox as a Suboxone treatment can work very well for those suffering from opioid addiction.
 Because of its chemical make-up and opiate content, Suboxone comes with an entire list of its own withdrawal symptoms.

 The Waismann Method® Has Successfully Helped Countless Patients From All Over the World Kick Their Suboxone Addiction

-Most individuals that end up in our care were suffering from opioid use disorder and looking for a way out of their addiction when they sought help from a medically managed Suboxone treatment provider with the initial intention to taper down.
-But before they knew it they found that the Suboxone was just as addictive as the opioid drug they had issues with but with magnified withdrawal symptoms – making it an even harder substance for withdrawal.
+Most individuals that end up in our care were suffering from opioid use disorder and looking for a way out of their addiction when they sought help from a medically assisted Suboxone detox protocol provider with the initial intention to taper down.
+But before they knew it, they found that the Suboxone was just as addictive as the opioid drug they had issues with, but with magnified withdrawal symptoms – making it an even harder substance for withdrawal.

-Since the fear of withdrawal symptoms is one of the biggest factors for most opiate users when it comes to getting off the drug or not, it’s no wonder that users have such a difficult time securing a way of how to get off Suboxone.
-Because rapid detox by the Waismann Method® is so effective at sparing people from the painful and sometimes scary withdrawal symptoms, it is one of the best treatments to rid your body of the substance.
+Since the fear of withdrawal symptoms is one of the most significant factors for most opiate users when it comes to getting off the drug, it’s no wonder that users have such a difficult time securing a way of how to get off Suboxone.
+Because rapid detox by the Waismann Method® is so effective at sparing people from the painful and sometimes scary withdrawal symptoms, it is one of the best treatments to rid your body of the physical dependence to Suboxone.

 How Suboxone Detox Works

-Considering Suboxone withdrawal symptoms can be severe, it is important that any rapid detox for Suboxone use is done in an accredited medical facility.
-And, while under the management and care of an experienced team of board-certified medical professionals.
-Trying to get through an opiate withdrawal outside of this scope, especially when referring to Suboxone, can lead to a higher risk of relapse, seizure, dehydration, and in extreme cases even death.
+Considering Suboxone withdrawal symptoms can be severe, any Suboxone detox protocol must be done in an accredited medical facility.
+Also, patients must be under the management and care of an experienced team of board-certified medical professionals.
+Trying to get through an opiate withdrawal without medical care can lead to a higher risk of relapse, seizures, dehydration, and in extreme cases, even death.

-Rapid detox is a medical treatment which requires you to stay in the hospital for a brief period of around two to three days.
+Rapid detox is a medical treatment that requires you to stay in the hospital for a brief period of around two to three days.
 The procedure is in a private ICU room.
-It commonly begins with anesthetizing the patient for around one hour.
+It commonly begins with anesthetizing the patient for about one hour.
 All while an experienced board-certified anesthesiologist induces an accelerated detoxification process.
 The patient is closely monitored during this time.
-They are monitored by a medical team while all vital signs being carefully managed.
+They are monitored by the medical team with all vital signs being carefully managed.

 Once the patient wakes up from the anesthesia, the worst of the withdrawal symptoms should already be over!
 This is an incredibly effective way to rid your body of any opioid drugs while bypassing most of the uncomfortable and painful side-effects of withdrawal.
 Following the procedure, the patient will be in the hospital for another day.
 Or until physically fit for discharge with monitoring.
 This is to aid with any lingering symptoms.
 Once discharged, they receive patients in a specialized recovery center.
 This is for additional support during the regulation period.

-Rapid detox may be a good fit for you or your loved one if they are struggling with the opioid and are looking for how to get off Suboxone.
-In our experience, most people already suffering from opioid abuse are struggling and want a better way.
+Rapid detox may be a good fit for you or your loved one if they are looking for how to get off Suboxone.
+In our experience, most people already suffering from opioid use disorder are struggling and want a better way.
 This starts with the withdrawal symptoms.
-Being able to offer people a way to minimize this uncomfortable and long withdrawal process can be very effective.
-Especially at getting a person emotionally present.
-They are able to embark in any psychological treatment they chose in order to achieve and maintain a successful recovery.
-If you’re looking for an effective solution for Suboxone detox reach out to us.
+Offering people a way to minimize this uncomfortable and long withdrawal process can be very effective, especially at getting a person emotionally present.
+They can embark on any psychological treatment they chose to achieve and maintain a successful recovery.
+If you’re looking for an effective Suboxone detox protocol, reach out to us.